seamapi/docs/north-star-docs/workspaces.md

 To manage API keys for a workspace, navigate to the Seam dashboard and select the appropriate workspace.
 From there, go to the API key tab, where you can create or edit keys according to your needs.

+### Webhooks

+Each workspace gets its own Svix app that you can access a dashboard for.
+If you want more information about consuming events such as testing or verifying webhooks, you can get more info from [the Svix docs.](https://docs.svix.com/receiving/introduction)

+To manage your webhooks, navigate to the Seam dashboard and select the appropriate workspace.
+From there, click on the Webhooks tab.
+Once you are on the Webhooks tab, you will be able to view all existing webhooks, create new ones, and delete any unnecessary ones.
+To create a new webhook, follow these steps:
+1. Click on the "Add Webhook" button
+2. fill in your URL (For testing purposes we recommend using https://typedwebhook.tools.)
+3. select the event types you want to receive events for, and finally, click "Create"

+You can see all the Seam Events at https://docs.seam.co/latest/api-clients/events.

 ### Workspace Team

 Through the Seam Dashboard, your team can easily collaborate to manage a workspace and its resources.